-Volunteers assist in the classroom and help lead educational & recreational program.
+Volunteers assist in the classroom and help leading educational & recreational programs.
 Spend the morning volunteering & enjoy free time each afternoon!

 About the Project